We awake to find the weather has taken a decided turn for the worse. (Which does not surprise us; we have been following the forecasts.)

 The sun comes out and gives us a rainbow.

 We scramble to the top of the canyon rim as the sun fades again.

 Next stop is an outcrop of Tertiary Travesser Formation of the Dockum Group.
-I never did get the pronunciation of “Travesser” down right; I kept pronouncing it “Chinle.”
-Because these red beds are probably the same age as the red bed Chinle Formation back home — though, as Kate Zeigler explains, age controls are pretty poor in this corner of New Mexico and the formations may not actually correlate.
+(I never did get the pronunciation of “Travesser” down right.)
+These red beds are probably the same age as the red bed Chinle Formation back home — though, as Kate Zeigler explains, age controls are pretty poor in this corner of New Mexico and the formations may not actually correlate.
 Regardless, it’s a formation of red sandstone and mudstone most likely laid down in a fluvial environment.

 This outcrop is likely disturbed by landslide motion.
 The outcrops at the base of the canyon wall to the north are relatively undisturbed and slow a gentle dip to the east.

 Above the Travesser Formation are Sloan Canyon Formation and Sheep Pen Formation, also Triassic formations of the Dockum Group, but these are likely missing here.So is the Jurassic Exeter Sandstone, which (as near as the poor age controls tells us) correlates with the Entrada Formation back home.
 Above that are Jurassic Bell Ranch Formation and Morrison Formation and Cretaceous Lytel Formation, Glencairn Formation, and Dakota Group capping the canyon rim.